Swan maiden: Ukraine: Povitrulya

 In a Ukrainian tale collected by folklorist Petro Lintur from Khust with the title "Жена-поветруля" (Ukrainian: "Жона-повітруля"; English: "The Povetrulya Wife"), a minister's son named Joseph likes to hunt in the forest, and is pretty good at it.
 One night, he gets lost in the dark forest.
 He wanders off for a long time until he reaches a lake where twelve povitrulyas are bathing, their clothes strewn on the shore.
 The hunter hides the clothing of one of them.
 When they come out of the lake, eleven povitrulyas grab their clothes and fly off, leaving their twelfth member at the human's mercy.
 Joseph makes his way through the forest until he goes back to his father's house, the povitrulya just behind him.
 Joseph enters the house, locks the maiden's garments in a chest, and then takes the key himself.
 He marries the povitrulya and they have a son.
 Five years pass.
 One day, he leaves the key at home and goes with his parents to church.
 When he comes back, neither his wife nor his son is in the house.
-He goes to check on the chest, and sees it open, the garments nowhere to be seen.
+He goes to check on the chest and sees it open, the garments nowhere to be seen.
 He then begins a quest for his wife: with the guidance of three wolves, he reaches two huts, one where his mother-in-law lives with the eleven povitrulyas, and another where his wife is.
-Joseph knocks on the old woman's hut, who angrily berates him and sets him tests: first, he is to identify his true wife from parade of povitrulyas; next, he is to build a spinning house on duck feet and legs for his mother-in-law, with a crystal bridge connecting the house to her old hut.
+Joseph knocks on the older woman's hut, who angrily berates him and sets him tests: first, he is to identify his true wife from a parade of povitrulyas; next, he is to build a spinning house on duck feet and legs for his mother-in-law, with a crystal bridge connecting the house to her old hut.
 After he fulfills the tasks, his povitrulya wife tells him they will escape that night with their son.
-She uses a magic ring to undo the house and the bridge and flees with her human husband in a Magical Flight sequence: he turns into a lake, she into a goose and their son into a gosling.
-Her mother comes to the lake and tries to trick her daughter and grandson, but the povitrulya remains steadfast and the old woman flies back home.
-Soon after, they change back and Joseph leaves his wife and son on the outskirts of the village, while he goes to gather the people.
+She uses a magic ring to undo the house and the bridge and flees with her human husband in a Magical Flight sequence: he turns into a lake, she into a goose, and their son into a gosling.
+Her mother comes to the lake to try to trick her daughter and grandson, but the povitrulya remains steadfast, and the older woman flies back home.
+Soon after, they change back, and Joseph leaves his wife and son on the outskirts of the village, while he goes to gather the people.
 The man, however, forgets his povitrulya wife and, sometime later, is set to be married to another woman.
 The povitrulya maiden manages to go to the wedding and recalls his memory.